ghu0510/zephyr/boards/xtensa/intel_adsp_ace15_mtpm/doc/README.rst

 The included binary should be good enough, but if you need to track upstream changes, the SOF rimage tool is available from public github.
-Build it in your host environment, not the docker:
+Build it in your host environment:

 .. code-block:: console